illepic/downfall_landing/README.md

 # Downfall landing page

 "Temporary" page set up to direct users to other Downfall communities while the site is "in development".
+Building using Parcel, Tailwind, AlpineJS.

 Based on HTML5 Up Dimension theme.